Juan-G-R/Processing-Sandbox/README.md

 <h>| Darker --> Deeper | Ligher --> Higher |  </h>

-It creates watter bodies and trees
+It creates watter bodies and trees.
+This works setting a random value between 0-200 and if the value is 1 a tree will show up.
+(Se comments in code)